-Managing debt can seem like it’s never ending, but there is a light at the end of the tunnel.
+Managing debt can seem like a never ending chore, but there is a light at the end of the tunnel.
 Having a plan set in place will help you through this process, so take a look at a few tips to help make managing debt a bit easier.

 1. Create a Budget